folarinmartins/vscode-countdown-timer/README.md

 # Countdown Timer for VS Code

-A simple countdown timer extension for Visual Studio Code that displays the time in the status bar and allows you to restart and pause the timer.
+A versatile countdown timer extension for Visual Studio Code that displays time in the status bar and offers intuitive controls for managing your work sessions.

 ## Features

--   Displays the time in the status bar in the format "hh:mm:ss"
+-   Displays time in the status bar in "hh:mm:ss" format
--   Includes a restart icon and a countdown button in the status bar
+-   Intuitive controls: play/pause and restart buttons in the status bar
--   Clicking the countdown button toggles play/pause the current time
--   Clicking the restart button restarts the current countdown
--   Allows you to set the time in minutes through a menu item
+-   Set custom countdown duration through a menu item
--   Continues counting up after the countdown hits zero
+-   Continues counting up after reaching zero
+-   Persists timer state across VS Code sessions

 ## Requirements

-This extension requires Visual Studio Code version 1.60.0 or higher.
+-   Visual Studio Code version 1.60.0 or higher

 ## Installation